microsoft/typespec/packages/samples/grpc-kiosk-example/README.md

 op GetKiosk(...
 GetKioskRequest): Kiosk | RpcStatus;
 ```

-This produces slightly different, but functionality equivalent swagger in that the gRPC generator inlines the parameter id, while Cadl create a `"$ref": "#/parameters/GetKioskRequest"` which points to a single parameter, `id`.
+This produces slightly different, but functionality equivalent swagger in that the gRPC generator inline the parameter id, while Cadl create a `"$ref": "#/parameters/GetKioskRequest"` which points to a single parameter, `id`.

 If we wrote the Cadl directly with the id specified in the `op` parameters we get equivalent to the gRPC version: